How to Turn Your B2B Network Into Recurring Passive Income

 Why branded merch is the right category to monetize

 Branded merchandise is one of the most consistently underestimated line items in an enterprise budget.
-It is recurring, it is cross-functional, and it sits inside four to six different departments at the same company, each with its own owner and its own refresh cadence.
+It is recurring, cross-functional, and sits inside four to six different departments at the same company, each with its own owner and its own refresh cadence.

 Add it up and the typical enterprise merch program runs between the high five figures and the mid six figures a year, with larger programs running well past that.
 None of these budget lines goes to zero, which is what makes commission paid on every invoice for the life of the account behave like an actual income stream.